connervieira/Marathon/README.md

 ### Consistent

-Due to it's self-hosted nature, Marathon is extremely reliable and resiliant.
+Due to it's self-hosted nature, Marathon is extremely reliable and resilient.
 It doesn't need any external services, or even an internet connection at all.
 As long as your business is up and running, Marathon will be there along side it.

 ### Informative

-Marathon provides conveinent, relevant statistics to both employees and managers alike, making it quick and easy to see trends and spot issues.
+Marathon provides convenient, relevant statistics to both employees and managers alike, making it quick and easy to see trends and spot issues.

 ### Organized